ZacVND/FYP/README.md

 * Defines the features which the classifier uses in class `Feature`

 ***util.py***:
-* Modify the API key in this file
 * Defines all paths to necessary directories and files, **if you would like to change the structure please change this file accordingly**
 * Defines utilities functions such as rendering results into HTML, query UMLS Metathesaurus, building knowledge base, loading and parsing abstracts, etc...